 The second law that will impact our New Jersey family law clients is the Family Collaborative Law Act, which attempts to make the divorce process less adversarial and more like mediation.
 Spouses that participate in that process will still have their own attorneys, but they can potentially avoid stressful litigation.

 The new alimony law and the collaborative divorce law are sure to have an impact on future divorces in New Jersey.
-If you or a family member is facing divorce, please contact the family law attorneys at Petrelli Previtera Schimmel today.
+If you or a family member is facing divorce, please contact the divorce lawyers at Petrelli Previtera today.